Know which essentials to prioritize in your bug out bag list to survive an unexpected disaster situation!

-- Travel aids
+- Travel Aids

 Yes and no.

-The much larger bug out bag is what I call a Sustainability Kit — a bag that is constructed to get you through a much longer survival situation.
-Naturally, this bag will be packed a little differently and will be larger than the 72-hour kit.
+The much larger bug out bag is called a Sustainability Kit — a bag constructed to get you through a much longer survival scenario.
+So this bag will be packed with survival items to help you last for more than 72 hours.

-72-Hour Emergency Kit
+1. 72-Hour Emergency Kit

-The following infographic is a great guide to follow for each 72-hour emergency kit.
+The following infographic is a great guide to follow for each 72-hour emergency kit:

-Note: Some of the items on this list can be shared among family members, so you can save a little money and space by sharing items like a can opener, for example.
+Note: Some of the items on this list can be shared among family members.
+You can save a little money and space by sharing items like a can opener, for example.